cognetive/CloudControlWorkshop-2018/README.md

 # This repository holds content for presenation "Operational analytics at cloud grade"

-## The demo was presented as part of 13th Cloud Control Workshop - June 2018
+## The presenation was part of a discussion session in - 13th Cloud Control Workshop - June 2018

 ## Content